Nourhan-Adell/FWD-Backend/README.md

 # FWD-Backend

 ## About:
-In this project I have made a small API that resize image.
+In this project, I created a small API that resizes images.

 ## Details:
 ### 1. Available routes/controllers: